Quezler/glutenfree/mods_2.0/154_se-energy-beam-emitter-screensaver/README.md

-Doubleclick on the laser preview window to ride it. (no you cannot actually steer it)
+Click on the laser preview window to ride it. (no you cannot actually steer it)

 You'll also need to zoom in a bit by yourself in order to trigger the chunk to chart.